-12. Additional Benefits
+44.12.
+Additional Benefits

 This Criterion evaluates the Proposer's relative ability to provide benefits to the local community that are above those generated by the development itself.
-Proposals that offer benefits that the community most desires will be considered to be more advantageous.
-Proposals that offer less or no community benefits will be considered to be less advantageous.
+Proposals that offer benefits that the community most desires will be considered to be a-more advantageous proposal.
+Proposals that offer less or no community benefits will be considered to be a-less advantageous proposal.
 To facilitate its evaluation of this Criterion, we will seek community input in the form of a developer's presentation with opportunity for public comment.